iitggithub/iitggithub.github.io/articles/2018-05-zfsdedupe-put-to-ultimate-test-against.md

 #### ZFS Benchmark Setup

 ZFS is optimised to run with storage attached in JBOD mode.
-However, since a JBOD card was not available, (The PERC H710p doesn't support JBOD mode) the data storage area that will be used for testing is configured in raid 10.
+However, since a JBOD card was not available, (PERC cards do not support JBOD mode) the data storage area that will be used for testing is configured in raid 10.

 In future, a PowerVault MD12xx direct attached storage enclosure which includes a PERC H810 RAID Adapter card that supports JBOD mode would need to be used.
 The more information ZFS has about the disks it's using the better it's able to manage and assess the health of the disks.
-You can read al about it at [http://open-zfs.org/wiki/Hardware#Hardware_RAID_controllers](http://open-zfs.org/wiki/Hardware#Hardware_RAID_controllers).
+You can read all about it at [http://open-zfs.org/wiki/Hardware#Hardware_RAID_controllers](http://open-zfs.org/wiki/Hardware#Hardware_RAID_controllers).

 ZFS testing will be repeated with the ZFS primarycache set to "all", "metadata" and "none".
 These are the commands you'll need to know in order to change the primarycache setting for the entire pool.